NunesGodinho/brackets-mips-syntax-highlighter/README.md

 Also having trouble testing it inside brackets...
 I just don't know if I'm doing anything right...

-#Please let me know if you have any issues, suggestions, or anything of the nature [here.] (https://github.com/naphipps/brackets-mips-syntax-highlighter/issues) Thank you! :D
+#Please let me know if you have any issues, suggestions, or anything of the nature [here] (https://github.com/naphipps/brackets-mips-syntax-highlighter/issues).
+Thank you! :D